 For a long period, the space technology zone was reserved for ISRO and a few public-sector organisations.
 This is not to say that commercial interest did not exist in India; it did, but it was mostly limited to selling components and units for ISRO and other public sector entities' designs.

-Despite India's outstanding and admirable technical and scientific achievements in the space sector, the country is far behind on the legal front.
+Despite India's admirable technical and scientific achievements in the space sector, the country is far behind on the legal front.
 As of 2021, India has no space legislation.
 This is an odd circumstance because even countries that haven't made much of a mark in space technology have strong space regulations in place to cover any eventualities.
 India, which is a power to be reckoned with in space technology, does not have its own laws, despite ratifying four of the five treaties, signing one, and ratifying two related accords listed above.

 India has a solid understanding of both hardware and software.
 However, due to the capital-intensive design of electronic devices, India has been unable to supply the necessary infrastructure.
 The lack of stringent regulation to attract foreign investment exacerbates the situation.
 Despite being one of the few countries capable of developing, manufacturing, and launching satellites into orbit, they are still significantly reliant on imports for numerous electrical components.
 If the government passes the necessary legislation and establishes a single independent window regulator to entice foreign direct investment, a lot can happen.

 Another area of interest and potential opportunity is space tourism.
 Space tourism can be for fun, amusement, business, or education.
 Space travel is expensive, yet a buyer can find everything that is put on the market, as outlined in the Keynesian theory of jobs.
-It may take some time for the venture to break and become self-sustaining, but it is an opportunity that should not be overlooked.
+It may take some time for the venture to break-free and become self-sustaining, but it is an opportunity that should not be overlooked.
 Space tourism provides numerous prospects for start-ups in the fields of food, clothing, and hygiene, to name a few.

 The regulations that govern space travel are numerous and varied.
 They are controlled by the following: